clapautius/purple-rest/README.md

 * `.../v1/json/status/max_msg_id` - latest message id (json only)
 * `.../v1/json/status/max_my_msg_id` - latest *my message* id received (json only)

-* `.../v1/FORMAT/status/account-status` - status of the first account; it can be "Offline", "Unknown" or another status reported by libpurple.

- **:fixme:** fix this 'account / accounts / account-status' mess
-* `.../v1/FORMAT/status/accounts` - status of all the accounts; it can be "Offline", "Unknown" or another status reported by libpurple.

 * `.../v1/FORMAT/cmd/clear_history` - clear history

 #### POST requests